Updated: 4 days ago

 When the vata is imbalanced, the stool will be dry and/or hard, may look like rabbit droppings (as in small, thin pellets), occur irregularly, cause gas before and during elimination, be darker (almost black) in color, and smell foul.
 Vata may feel as though bowel movement is not complete.

-How to Balance Your Vata Poo
+How to Balance Vata Poo

 Use food as medicine: When your body has the nutrients it needs to function properly, based on your unique constitution, it will thrive!
 Whenever possible, eat foods as close to their natural state as possible (local, whole foods are best) and try to avoid consuming anything that is overly processed and contains chemicals, harmful additives, and preservatives.

-Pitta Dosha Poop Analysis
+Pitta Dosha Poo Analysis

 Pitta dosha body types are governed by fire, which means they are more likely to experience an irritated or inflamed digestive tract.

-How to Balance Your Pitta Poo
+How to Balance Pitta Poo

-Avoid heating foods: Chillé, raw onion, garlic, and cayenne irritate the pitta type as this dosha is already fiery to begin with.
+Avoid heating foods: Chile, raw onion, garlic, and cayenne irritate the pitta type as this dosha is already fiery to begin with.
 To calm pitta, eat cooling foods such as fresh fruit, vegetables, rice, quinoa, and leafy greens.

-Kapha Dosha Poop Analysis
+Kapha Dosha Poo Analysis

 Kapha dosha body types are governed by earth and water, which means they are more likely to experience a mucousy, sticky, hard to wipe poo.